-Mr Stefan Romaniw OAM currently holds the position of Executive Director of Community Languages Australia.
-He served terms as Chairperson of the Victorian Multicultural Commission under both Governments in Victoria.
+Mr. Stefan Romaniw OAM currently holds the position of Executive Director of Community Languages Australia.
+He has served terms as Chairperson of the Victorian Multicultural Commission under both Governments in Victoria.
 He has a teaching qualification and, prior to moving into senior government positions and senior management, worked in a range of school settings.
-He has served as Chairman of the Victorian Government’s Australia Day Committee (Victoria)
+He has also served as Chairman of the Victorian Government’s Australia Day Committee (Victoria).

-He is 1st Vice President of the Ukrainian World Congress (UWC) and Co-Chair of the Australian Federation of Ukrainian Organisations.
-(AFUO)
+He is the First Vice President of the Ukrainian World Congress (UWC) and Co-Chair of the Australian Federation of Ukrainian Organisations.
+(AFUO).

-He holds position of Chair of the UWC International Committee for Recognition of Holodomor as Genocide and Chair of the UWC International Religious Affairs Committee
+He holds the position of Chair of the UWC International Committee for Recognition of Holodomor as Genocide and Chair of the UWC International Religious Affairs Committee.

-Currently he serves as Chairman or is in leadership role of a number of committees and organizations within broader Australian and Ukrainian communities:
+Currently, he serves as Chairman or serves in a leadership role on a number of committees and organizations within broader Australian and Ukrainian communities:

 - Multicultural Arts Victoria